Swap Tomato Paste with Passata, Tomato Purée, Tomato Sauce, Ketchup, and Canned Tomatoes.

 Ready to turn a cooking hiccup into your secret ingredient?

 The concentrated tomato flavor is irreplaceable in certain dishes.
-For many recipes, tomato paste is a crucial ingredient.
+For many recipes, tomato paste is a important ingredient.

-Whether you’re out of tomato paste or just looking for something different, several substitutes will work in a pinch.
+Whether you're out of tomato paste or just looking for something different, several substitutes will work in a pinch - including tomato powder substitute options that add concentrated flavor.

-If you’re looking to enhance your dishes and need substitutes for tomato paste, consider these five alternatives:
+If you're looking to improve your dishes and need substitutes for tomato paste, consider these five alternatives:

 1 - Passata